ocroz/wsl2-pres/transcript.md

 # Thanks, you

 You make it possible.
 Especially I would like to thanks:
-- [Matthieu](https://www.linkedin.com/in/robinmatthieu/), [Matteo](https://www.linkedin.com/in/mazzeri/), and DevOps days Geneva team
+- [Matthieu](https://www.linkedin.com/in/robinmatthieu/), [Matteo](https://www.linkedin.com/in/mazzeri/), and the DevOps days Geneva team
 - [Nicolas](https://www.linkedin.com/in/nicolaspangaud/), and hackathon team @Nagravision, where I could prepare this pres
 - [David](https://www.linkedin.com/in/dalvarezquiroga/), [Bishwa](https://www.linkedin.com/in/bishwa-shrestha-37852253/), and [Jorge](https://www.linkedin.com/in/jorgeacarrasco/), who helped me to build this pres
-- The DevOps community, like a family !!!
+- The DevOps community, where I feel confident to propose and share